cedrusdang/explainable-nl-query-db-agents/README.md

 └── LICENSE                         # The project's license file.
 └── README.md                       # The main README file with project information and setup instructions.
 ```

+## Spider Database Download

+**Note:** Each team member must download the Spider database individually and place it in the `data/spider_data` directory on their local machine.
+The Spider dataset is large (about 1.83 GB) and is not included in the repository—it is ignored by Git via `.gitignore`.

+To download the Spider dataset, visit: [https://drive.google.com/file/d/1403EGqzIDoHMdQF4c9Bkyl7dZLZ5Wt6J/view](https://drive.google.com/file/d/1403EGqzIDoHMdQF4c9Bkyl7dZLZ5Wt6J/view)

+After downloading, extract or move the dataset into `data/spider_data` so the project can access it locally.